 eISSN 2424-6158 | ISSN 1392-1126 (hard copy)

 Focus and scope.
-Problemos is a philosophical journal publishing original scholarly articles and research papers devoted to all kinds of problems in philosophy.
+Problemos is a diamond open access philosophical journal publishing original scholarly articles and research papers devoted to all kinds of problems in philosophy.
 The journal also publishes translations of the original texts, book reviews, and the chronicle of academic life.
 The submissions are subject to double-blind peer-review by two scholars.

 Publication frequency - two volumes per year and a supplement every even year.